phenogit/phenogit.github.io/kit-korner-notes.markdown

             4C: Slam try in unspecific major
                 4D: Ask for which major

+    CRASH over strong club.
+    The crash bids are X, 1D, and 1N.
+1NT would show pointed or rounded suits.
+Other calls are natural.
+        (1C)-??
+            X          : Color
+            1D         : Rank
+            1N         : Shape
+            Other Calls: Natural

     Defense Against Multi
         (2D)-??
             X             : 13-15 balanced or some very strong hand